selldone/sample-connect-provider/README.md

 - [Selldone](https://selldone.com/)
 - [API Documentation](https://selldone.com/documents)

+**⚠ IMPORTANT!** It's just a test project!
+Never use it as live/production!

 ## Official Documentation

 * **Connect Provider Panel:** Documentation for Connect Provider can be found on